matchmore/ios-sdk/README.md

-# Alps iOS SDK
+# Matchmore iOS SDK

-`AlpsSDK` is a contextualized publish/subscribe model which can be used to model any geolocated or proximity based mobile application.
+`Matchmore` is a contextualized publish/subscribe model which can be used to model any geolocated or proximity based mobile application.
 Save time and make development easier by using our SDK.
 We are built on Apple Core Location technologies and we also provide iBeacons compatibility.

 ## Versioning

-SDK is written using Swift 4.
+SDK is written using Swift 4.1.

-Alps SDK requires iOS 9+.
+Matchmore SDK requires iOS 9+.

 ## Installation

-Alps is available through [CocoaPods](http://cocoapods.org), simply add the following line to your Podfile:
+Matchmore is available through [CocoaPods](http://cocoapods.org), simply add the following line to your Podfile:

-    pod 'AlpsSDK'
+    pod 'Matchmore'

 In case of any problems with cocoapods try